 4Will PLA produce toxic gases when incinerated?

-We have been warning that dangerous chemicals may be released when traditional plastics are incinerated for decades, PLA products are made from pure natural decomposable materials, and the raw materials are extracted from starch-containing plants, there will no toxic chemicals, smoke and any odor even it is burned.
+We have been warned that dangerous chemicals may be released when traditional plastics are incinerated for decades, PLA products are made from pure natural decomposable materials, and the raw materials are extracted from starch-containing plants, there will no toxic chemicals, smoke and any odor even it is burned.
 Although PLA products need to find suitable composting facilities to decompose, eventually, they are sent to incinerators for incineration rather than composting facilities.
 When it is incinerated, they do not release toxic gases.

 6How will the PLA be decomposed?